-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In New Hampshire, real estate commission costs an average of $18,106 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In New Hampshire, real estate commission costs an average of $22,444 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
 With listing fees of just 1.5%, you'll save thousands on realtor commission, putting more money in your pocket.

 How much are seller closing costs in New Hampshire?